stereotype441/language/working/enhanced-constructors/feature-specification.md

 With today's Dart, any closure that accesses a field of `this` is guaranteed to be operating on an instance that is fully initialized.
-With enhanced constructors, a closure could access fields in an instance that may or not have been fully initialized.
-For example:
+With enhanced constructors, a closure could access in an instance that may or may not have been fully initialized.
+(Flow analysis still guarantees, however, that the closure will only access _fields_ that have been fully initialized).
+For
+example:

 ```dart
 f(String Function(String) callback) {